 In 1992, the Sadowski Act created a dedicated funding source for affordable housing programs.
 An increase in the documentary stamp tax paid on all real estate transactions funds the state and local housing trust funds.
-From those funds, 70 percent is directed to all 67 counties, and Florida's so-called "entitlement cities," to fund the State Housing Initiative Partnership (SHIP) program.
-SHIP funds can be used for rehabilitation/renovation of existing vacant homes to transform neighborhoods into vibrant communities.
+From those funds, 70 percent is directed to all 67 counties, and Florida's so-called "entitlement cities," to fund the State Housing SHIP Initiative Partnership (SHIP) program. funds used can rehabilitation/renovation of existing vacant homes to transform neighborhoods into vibrant communities.
 In addition, SHIP funds can be used for down payment and closing cost assistance and may be used to rehabilitate existing low-income apartments or construct new units for very low-income families.